webbjj/clustertools/docs/source/index.rst

 ``clustertools``
 ================

 ``clustertools`` is a Python package for analysing star cluster simulations.
-The package is built around the StarCluster class, for which all functions are able to use or act on. ``clustertools`` can be used for unit and coordinate transformations, the calculation of key structural and kinematic parameters, analysis of the cluster's orbit and tidal tails (with the help of `galpy
-<https://docs.galpy.org/en/v1.6.0/index.html>`_), and measuring common cluster properties like its mass function, density profile, and velocity dispersion profile (among others).
+The package is built around the ``StarCluster`` class, which will store all the necessary information from a given star cluster simulation to be used for anaylsis.
+All functions within ``clustertools`` are then designed to act on a ``StarCluster``. ``clustertools`` can be used for unit and coordinate transformations, the calculation of key structural and kinematic parameters, analysis of the cluster's orbit and tidal tails (with the help of `galpy <https://docs.galpy.org/en/v1.6.0/index.html>`_ , and measuring common cluster properties like its mass function, density profile, and velocity dispersion profile (among others).
+While originally designed with star clusters in mind, ``clustertools`` can be used to study other types of N-body systems, including stellar streams and dark matter sub-halos.

-The package contains methods for loading data from commonly used N-body codes, generic snapshots, and codes for generating intial conditions.
+The package contains functions for loading data from commonly used N-body codes, generic snapshots, and codes for generating initial conditions.

 ``clustertools`` is developed on Github.
 Please go to https://github.com/webbjj/clustertools to report issues or contribute to the code.